dxvist/db-readings/README.md

 # db-readings
-A collection of important publications in the theory and practice of database management systems.
+A collection of publications in the theory and practice of database management systems.
+Inspired by https://github.com/rxin/db-readings the list created by Reynold Xin.